migue-afk/ocr-file-rename/README.md

 sudo docker build -t ocr_rename .
 ```

-After the instalation `run` docker for to do reconig OCR and define identifier in directory `archive`

 After installation, `run` Docker to perform OCR recognition and set the identifier in the `archive` directory.

 ```bash